 Voronezh radars now being built in Krasnoyarsk and Orenburg regions and near Murmansk will effectively protect Russia against possible missile strikes from the southeast and the Arctic.

-Posted by Jim W. Dean, Managing Editor on May 17, 2017, With 3463 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on May 17, 2017, With 3492 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.